-The filter envelope now can be inverted (like in Jupiter 8) on demand by clicking two times on the right one "\" of the "Filterenv Modulation" buttons group, which sets the LED to blue mode.
+The filter envelope now can be inverted (like in Jupiter 8) on demand by clicking two times on the right one "\" of the "Filterenv Modulation" buttons group (the button below "Invert"), which sets the LED to blue mode.
 Inverted pw-envmod can't be accessed then, but is rarely used anyway and also can be achieved with a different default pulse width setting.